Ethan Gonzales

 Senior Thesis: "'The General Sentiments of Your Fellow-Citizens': American Neutrality, Citizen Genet, and the Mutability of Public Opinion"

-Tentative MA Thesis Title: "'The English Papers Bring Their Lies Very Fresh': Thomas Jefferson, the Contingency Fund, and Information Warfare in the Atlantic World, c.1783-1793"
+M.A.
+Thesis: "'The English Papers Bring Their Lies Very Fresh': Thomas Jefferson, Information Warfare, and the Early American State in the Atlantic World, 1783-1793"

 Biography

-Ethan is a second-year doctoral student interested in eighteenth-century U.S. politics, diplomacy, and the growth of the American state in the Atlantic world.
-He is originally from southeast Michigan and served in the US Army as a Sergeant before pursuing an academic career.
+Ethan is a second-year doctoral student interested in eighteenth-century U.S. politics, diplomacy, and the growth of the early American state.
+He is from southeast Michigan and served in the US Army as a Sergeant before pursuing an academic career.
 His advisors are Dr. S. Max Edelson and Dr. Christa Dierksheide.

 Courses Taught